rutger-speksnijder/restphp/README.md

 }
 ```

 And that's all there is to it.
-You can now set "image" as your response type in the configuration,
+You can now set "image/png" as your response type in the configuration,
 or let clients specify the "Accept" header and return an image based on that.

 ### HATEOAS